 The example above is the primary Vinyāsa Krama and in it the Āsana is approached from a variation of Śīrṣāsana.
 Here the practitioner slowly moves into and out of Bakāsana for six times dynamically before being deemed ready to stay in the final form.

-A further note for this particular Vinyāsa Krama is that the movement process does not include lowering the knees to the arms first, as shown in the above drawing and then lifting up the head and trunk.
+A further note for this particular Vinyāsa Krama is that the movement process does not include lowering the knees to the arms first, as shown in the above illustration, before then lifting up the head and trunk.
 The head and trunk need to be lifted up before the knees arrive at the arms.
-In other words at the same time as the legs curl down the head and trunk lift up.
+In other words at the same time as the legs curl down the head and trunk are lifted up.

 We can observe from both these examples that the considerations in Krishnamacharya and Desikachar’s teachings around the Vinyāsa Krama of Āsana such as Bakāsana includes a determination regarding the prerequisites.
 In other words the readiness of the student or appropriateness of the Āsana for the background of the student were inbuilt into the learning process.